uxlfoundation/oneAPI-spec/README.rst

 .. image:: https://github.com/oneapi-src/oneapi-spec/workflows/CI/badge.svg
    :target: https://github.com/oneapi-src/oneapi-spec/actions?query=workflow%3ACI

-This repo contains the sources for the `oneAPI Specification`_
+This repo contains the sources for the `oneAPI Specification`_.

-The document is built with `Sphinx`_ using a theme provided by `Read the Docs`_
+The document is built with `Sphinx`_ using a theme provided by `Read the Docs`_.

 ---------------------------------
-Editing with Github Web Interface
+Editing with GitHub Web Interface
 ---------------------------------

-The simplest and quickest way to edit is directly in the github web interface.
+The simplest and quickest way to edit is directly in the GitHub web interface.
 It has an editor, previewer, and lets you commit changes.
 You won't need to install any local tools.
 The previewer knows how to render RST, but not the sphinx directives so it will not